andrusgiraldo/RG_MasterStability/README.md

 Please change the scripts to load the correct address where your installation of DDE-Biftool is saved.

 Please cite our manuscript if you plan to use part of our code in your research.

-Under Construction: Currently, the scripts that generate the data for the two-bound solution have not been uploaded since we are cleaning and documenting the corresponding code.
-We will upload the corresponding scripts on September 30th at the latest.